kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

   - Enabling dynamic volume management (aside from mounting preallocated volumes).
   - Enabling "dynamic DRA" (i.e. mutable resource claims on running pods).
   - Introducing an alternative request path to mutate pods that bypasses the cluster API server.
+  - Changes impacting pod creation: this KEP is purely scoped to behavior on pod update.

 ## Proposal